How I Lost 30 Pounds in One Month Following a Ketogenic Diet

-- low carb tortillas
+- Low-carb tortillas

-- Protein drinks (Like muscle milk)
+- Protein drinks (like muscle milk)

-- Most Veggies (Spaghetti squash and cauliflower are amazing substitutions, but check out the nutrition content!
+- Most veggies (spaghetti squash and cauliflower are amazing substitutions, but check out the nutrition content!
 They still have carbs, so don't go insane on them.)

-- Low carb beers like Michelob Ultra and dry wines
+- Low-carb beers like Michelob Ultra and dry wines

-Step 5: Stay in Ketosis and Watch the Pounds Disappear
+5. Stay in Ketosis and Watch the Pounds Disappear